Rio Grande de la Costa: Climate

-Rio Grande de la Costa, is in the tropics, enjoy a tropical climate influenced by the Maritime northeast winds., average temperature is 26 °C, and the average maximum temperature is 34 °C during the day and 20 °C on average at night.
+Rio Grande de la Costa, is in the tropics, enjoys a tropical climate influenced by the Maritime northeast winds., average temperature is 26 °C, and the average maximum temperature is 34 °C during the day and 20 °C on average at night.
 Humidity is high, particularly during the wet season, when the 85% average. receives an average of 211 cm ³ of rain per year, usually concentrated in the months from June to December, when in brief, intense floods occur frequently.
 The precipitation increases in the North Range, where you can receive up to 381 cm ³.
-During the dry season, the drought attack the top center of the territory.is outside of the hurricane zone..
+During the dry season, the drought attacks the top center of the territory.
+It is outside the hurricane zone..